Aurpay/API-dcouments/en_US.md

  | notifyUrl      | false    | String | N                       | Callback address: receive payment results  |
  | payment        | false    | String | N                       | Payment method 1.
 Address 2.
 QR code       |

-Parameter description
-merchantNumber、publicKey（Get from mailbox）

 ## sign

 Composition: it is arranged according to the fixed order of demo.
 The `&` symbol is used to connect the parameters.
-After RSA encryption by merchant's `public key`,  Base64 is used to encode.
+After RSA encryption by merchant's `public key`,  `Base64` is used to encode.

 ### JAVA